 When this happens he’ll hit my neighbour, issue death threats, and start damaging property and scaring the crap out of the rest of us.
 If it happens in the afternoon, I’ll grab what I can and stay at a Tim Horton’s or a library until I get the all-clear to come home.

 If this happens overnight during a stayover, it’s different.
 I can’t just go out in the middle of the night because nearly everything is closed in the Region of Waterloo, and the buses don’t run overnight.
 This isn’t Toronto after all.
 The best I can do is lie in my bed and wait until the screaming and hitting stops and he leaves, then go back to sleep.

-I’ve talked to my neighbour about this on several occasions, gently suggesting that maybe he shouldn’t let him stay overnight any more.
-My neighbour agreed, yet his friend still came over and sometimes it happens yet again.
+I’ve talked to my neighbour about this on several occasions, gently suggesting that maybe she shouldn’t let him stay overnight any more.
+My neighbour agreed, yet he still came over and acts up yet again.

 Now we get to the present.
 This morning, he stormed into the basement and charged into my neighbour’s suite.
 After hitting my neighbour…again…he goes into the main hall and sings (yes, sings) about killing his neighbour, killing police and firefighters, and ranting about what a genius he is and he’s smarter than everyone else.
 How he got in is anyone’s guess.
 I always lock the back door before I go to bed : I know it’s locked because I always have to unlock it in order to leave for my job search or any temp work the next morning.

-I don’t know who called the police but they came to detain my neighbour’s friend.
+I don’t know who called the police but they came to detain him.
 Because I knew about the past incidents involving him and how he behaves, I was asked by one constable to fill out a three page report.
 I did so, as well as showed the constable a record of the times my neighbour and I talked about this.
 This included some Emails.